Hyeon9mak/multi-datasource-query-counter/README.md

 ## 🖥️ Introduction

-This project is a simple tool to measuring query counts in a JDBC API environment.
+This project is a simple tool to measuring query counts in a JDBC API(Spring Data JPA(Hibernate), MyBatis, ...) environment.
-It is based on the Spring Data JPA framework and Spring AOP, CGLib proxy.

 You can seamlessly measure query counts also in a Multi-DataSource environment.

 ```